 5. Keep it personal.

-The address you send your emails from matter.
+The address you send your emails from matters.
 Sending an email from your own email address and not an impersonal one will offer better results.
 Emails from a vague address without a reply option creates a disconnect from the relationships that you are trying to build.

 6. One on one.